All New Music Is Bad (Except for Desiigner)

 The "feed" mentality fostered by social networks such as Facebook and Twitter has only reinforced this attitude, creating a digital environment in which all media––YouTube videos, news articles, memes, photos of your high school friend's new baby––must compete for your attention alongside completely disparate forms of media.
 Much of this stuff we're meant to engage with once, maybe assessing it with the mild critical thought it takes to click "like" or draft a snackable comment once we've reoriented ourselves within the comfortable linearity of the feed, then scrolling to the next post that the feed has deemed relevant to our interests.
 The image of millions of people sitting at their laptops, visiting their feeds daily so that they may consume whatever content comes their way, is similar enough to that of pigs lined up at a trough that it makes me never want to touch a computer again.
 (And yet, I make my livelihood writing the very content that shows up in these feeds, and in all likelihood you probably reached this article by clicking a link in a feed of your own.
 Like Gucci Mane talking to Marilyn Manson about the Flaming Lips, you and I both contain multitudes.)

 At some point during the 2000s, the internet helped people decide that both recorded music and news were no longer worth money, and instead should be extremely, tragedy-of-the-commons-ass free.
 As music publications left the rigid timetables and relatively fixed lengths of print for the 24-hour news cycle dictated by the web, they quickly discovered––much like basically everyone else in the media––that one of the easiest ways to keep the lights on was to churn out a steady stream of posts.
-While in the print days a music publication might focus on only a handful of artists per month, as these same sites started publishing online they became financially incentivised to cover multiple new artists, songs, music videos, and albums per day (along with keeping the conversation about popular-but-dormant artists alive through posting stuff about tour announcements, a musician's latest endorsement deal, and which indie rocker got caught posting on what alt-right-affiliated message board).
+While in the print days a music publication might focus on only a handful of artists per month, as these same sites started publishing online they became financially incentivized to cover multiple new artists, songs, music videos, and albums per day (along with keeping the conversation about popular-but-dormant artists alive through posting stuff about tour announcements, a musician's latest endorsement deal, and which indie rocker got caught posting on what alt-right-affiliated message board).

 If you're running a music website, new songs and music videos are great for fast posts, especially if the artist you're covering is already a known quantity.
 If Kanye puts out a new song, you can embed said song, then type something––literally anything––in the post, make sure you put Kanye's name in the headline, and traffic is all but assured.
-When the goal is to maximise revenue through speed, people tend to take the path of least resistance.
+When the goal is to maximize revenue through speed, people tend to take the path of least resistance.
 When the entire music media's model becomes based on the path of least resistance, it fosters a mentality where we gravitate towards both the familiar and the disposable––sure, that new Drake song was swell, but 45 minutes later when Game drops a new freestyle referencing analingus (Note: I'm not going to google it, but I'm pretty sure Game is pro-ass-eating), we've all moved on.

 The problem is, it's hard to be surprised when you've been conditioned to only engage with the things you like.
 The Spotify New Music page, for example, tends to be populated with tracks and albums from ostensibly disparate acts who nevertheless seem conjoined by a shared musical aesthetic, combining a sense of big-sounding bespoke craftsmanship with an inoffensiveness hits the sweet spot between "too boring" and "so caustic someone might turn this off."
 To wit: On a recent Friday, the Spotify New Music tab showcased new singles from Linkin Park, Trey Songz, and Lana Del Rey, and despite coming from completely different musical worlds all three felt as if they'd been designed to snugly fit onto a playlist together.
 Which is why, when I recently clicked "play" on Desiigner's new single "Outlet" while thumbing through the same New Music page on the Spotify app on my phone, I was in no way prepared for what was about to hit my ears.